togethercomputer/RedPajama-Data/data_prep/stack_exchange/README.md

     In order to get the count of each site, run the following command:

     ```bash
-    # assume you are in the data_prep folder
+    # assume you are in the stack_exchange folder
-    python ./stack_exchange/count.py
+    python count.py
     ```
     It will write the count to `$LEMMA_DATA_DIR_SE/counts.json` (by default `$LEMMA_DATA_DIR_SE=data/stackexchange`).

 2) Convert List of Posts (original dump format) to Q-As pairs.

     ```bash
-    # assume you are in the data_prep folder
+    # assume you are in the stack_exchange folder
-    python ./stack_exchange/filter.py
+    python filter.py
     ```
     It will write the Q-As pairs to `$LEMMA_DATA_DIR_SE/qa_pairs/` (by default `$LEMMA_DATA_DIR_SE=data/stackexchange`).

 3) Post-processing: For each question, order answers by their score and remove HTML tags.
 We use [Beautifulsoup] for removing HTML tags.
 Furthermore, we replace all lists into "\n*".

       ```bash
-      # assume you are in the data_prep folder
+      # assume you are in the stack_exchange folder
-      python ./stack_exchange/post_processing.py
+      python post_processing.py
       ```
       It will write the Q-As pairs to `$LEMMA_DATA_DIR_SE_OUT/` (by default `$LEMMA_DATA_DIR_SE_OUT=data`).